lucasconstantino/graphql-resolvers/README.md

 ## How to use it

-This library currently consists of single *[but well tested](test/combineResolvers.test.js)* helper function for combining other functions in a first-result-returns manner.
-GraphQL resolvers are just one kind of functions to benefit from this helper.
+This library currently consists of two simple *but [well](test/combineResolvers.test.js) [tested](test/pipeResolvers.test.js)* helper functions for combining other functions into a more specialized one.
+It is much like *compose* or *[pipe](http://ramdajs.com/docs/#pipe)* do, but they are more intended to be used for GraphQL resolvers - even though these are just one kind of functionality to benefit from this helper.

+### `combinedResolvers`

+Helper for combining other functions in a first-result-returns manner.
 Here is an example usage with [resolver maps](http://dev.apollodata.com/tools/graphql-tools/resolvers.html) and [graphql.js](https://github.com/graphql/graphql-js):

 ```js
 import { graphql } from 'graphql'